PRP- Platelet Rich Plasma

 For your actual treatment appointment you should allow around 90 minutes in total.
 Initially we will apply a local anesthetic cream over the face and any other treatment areas.
 We will then take a small blood sample, usually from your arm.
 This is exactly the same procedure as you would have done at your GP surgery if you need a blood test.
 This sample is then put into a machine called a centrifuge which spins the blood very quickly for 10 minutes, separating it into its component parts.

-We will leave the local anaesthetic cream on your face for between 45 minutes to an hour.
-Whilst each injection is very tiny the procedure does involve multiple injections and we want you to be comfortable.
+We will leave the local anaesthetic cream on your face for 30 to 40 minutes, before treatment and we use nano needle for injection is the procedure does involve multiple injections, you will be in no pain due to numbing cream.

-Part of the Platelet Poor Plasma (PPP) is kept to one side for use at the end of treatment.
-The PRP is mixed well, and then injected using extremely fine needles into the areas we have identified during our consultation.
-We will finish by cleaning the face, before applying a layer of PPP.
-Our recommendation would be to combine this treatment with a Genuine Dermaroller at this point.
-This allows the PPP to penetrate deeper into the skin, maximising the results.
+Rich Plasma The PRP ,separated from read blood cell by centrifuge, will be injected using extremely fine needles into the areas we have identified during our consultation.
+We will finish by cleaning the face.
+Our recommendation would be to combine this treatment with 3D Derma force Radiofrequency microneedle at the same time, This allows PRP penetrated deeper into the skin, maximising the results.

 Areas that can be treated